-11. Conclusion and Preferred Option
+12. Conclusion and Decision

-This Application has been assessed against the requirements of section 29 of the FSANZ Act with FSANZ recommending the proposed draft variation to Standard 1.3.3.

-The Assessment Report concludes that the use of the enzyme endo-protease sourced from A. niger as a processing aid does not pose any public health and safety risk and is technologically justified.
+This Application was assessed against the requirements of section 29 of the FSANZ Act.
+FSANZ has concluded that the use of the endo-protease enzyme sourced from A. niger as a processing aid does not pose any public health and safety risk and is technologically justified.

-Therefore the preferred option, based on the available scientific information, is to prepare a draft variation to the Code giving permission to use endo-protease sourced from A. niger, as a processing aid to produce food sold in Australia and New Zealand.
+Therefore the decision, based on the available scientific information, was to approve a variation to the Code giving permission to use endo-protease sourced from A. niger, as a processing aid to produce food sold in Australia and New Zealand.